ikmartin/ikmartin.github.io/pages/writing/journal/algcurves1/index.md

 +++
-title = "Algebraic Curves First Lecture" hascode = true description = "The first day of the class algebraic curves" tags = ["algebraic-geometry", "algebraic-curves"] date = "2024-01-17" published = true
+title = "Algebraic Curves Lecture 1"
+hascode = true
+description = "The first day of Algebraic Curves taught by Karl Christ.
+We briefly discussed the course structure and Karl gave a brief overview of the type of math we can expect to see." tags = ["algebraic-geometry", "algebraic-curves"] date = "2024-01-17" published = true